mrrobotisreal/AspireToExpandServer/README.md

-# AspireWithAlinaServer
+# AspireToExpandServer

-**Aspire With Alina** is an educational app used for learning English.
+**Aspire To Expand** is an educational app used for learning English.
 This package is specifically for the backend services related to the app functionality, such as handling authentication and fetching resources.

 _An educational platform for teachers who want a trustworthy and well built desktop application for teaching their students._ 👩‍🏫👨‍🏫💻📚